ashish-b-george/Survival-of-the-chiral/README.md

 "new_plot_1concentration.py" plots the image of the colony from simulation output.

 "wall_extraction_bulge_analysis.py", "bulge_slope_analysis_plots.py", "wall_extraction_bulge_analysisPlots.py", "bulge_slope_analysis.py" were directly of indirectly involved in  Fig S2.

+-----------------Bash scripts to submit the on lattice code---------------- "loopScript_oppch_N.sh" is a sample bash script that loops over a set of parameters and submits jobs.
+It does this by modifying a child bash script in the run folder and passes the parameters to the child bash script which runs the code.

+"qsubScript_oppch_N.sh" is the child bash script mentioned above that runs the code using the correct compiler and provides the appropriate linkers